Berkeley-MDes/tdf-fa24-jil-111/Reflection.md

 Moving forward, we see potential in developing localized processing for the sensors, which could reduce dependency on the cloud and improve response times.
 By adding a local microcontroller to handle initial signal processing, we could achieve near-instantaneous reactions to user inputs, enhancing the immersive experience.
 This approach aligns with emerging industry trends, as more digital ecosystems prioritize edge computing to handle real-time demands.
 An example of this can be seen in recent advances in smart home systems, where localized processing has improved responsiveness for interactive installations.

 #### Images and Videos
 Included are photos and videos showing the servo motor’s adjustments, with captions describing how changes in speed and range of motion impacted the user experience.
-The video demonstrates the smoother motion achieved through these refinements.

 #### Sketches, Drawings, and Diagrams
 This week’s diagrams include an updated system architecture, illustrating optimized data flow between the Photon2 modules and the adjustments made to minimize latency.
 These visuals provide a clear view of our modified setup, with annotations explaining each change in data handling and synchronization.